Before I came to know Jesus, I thought I knew who I was.

 When Jesus died on the cross, His precious blood was poured out for me.
 That blood is a covering that keeps me safe and washes me from all my sins.
 I am made whole by His blood.

-This week’s Salt & Light feature is from Cathy McIntosh in a post called How God Defines our Value.
-She presents the real war we experience in finding our identity, but encourages us in who God says we are.
+Cathy McIntosh wrote a wonderful post called How God Defines our Value.
+She presents the real war we experience in finding our identity but encourages us in who God says we are.
 She states:

 This is a difficult post to write.